Robust Bipedal Locomotion: Leveraging Saltation Matrices for Gait Optimization: Results

 \section{Results}

 We demonstrate the application of saltation matrices towards robust gait generation on two robotic platforms: the AMBER-3M planar biped, and the Atalante exoskeleton.
 As illustrated in Fig. \ref{fig: ambersimgaits}, three gaits were generated for each robotic platform: 1) a nominal gait with the cost function equal to torque squared; 2) a gait with the cost function being a weighting of both torque squared and the induced matrix norm of the extended saltation matrix at impact; and 3) a gait with the cost function only including the saltation matrix.
-For AMBER-3M, the three compared gaits were generated with weight values of\footnote{The purpose of scaling $w_1$ and $w_2$ is to ensure that $\|u\|_2^2$ and $\|\mathbf{S}_e(x^-)\|_2^2$ have similar magnitudes, preventing either term from heavily dominating the NLP objective.}: $w_1 = 1, w_2 = 0$; $w_1 = 1, w_2 = 1$; $w_1 = 0, w_2 = 1$.
+For AMBER-3M, the three compared gaits were generated with weight values of\footnote{The purpose of scaling $w_1$ and $w_2$ is to ensure that the platform-specific torque-squared term $\|U\|_2^2$ has a similar magnitude to that of $\|S_e\|_2^2$, thus preventing either term from heavily dominating the NLP objective.}: $w_1 = 1, w_2 = 0$; $w_1 = 1, w_2 = 1$; $w_1 = 0, w_2 = 1$.
 For Atalante, the weights were selected as: $w_1 = 1e^{-6}, w_2 = 0$; $w_1 = 1e^{-6}, w_2 = 1e^{6}$; $w_1 = 0, w_2 = 1e^{6}$.
 Note that for each robotic platform, the remaining constraints and bounds of the HZD gait generation framework were held constant; only the weights $w_1$ and $w_2$ varied.
 All gaits were generated using the FROST toolbox \cite{hereid2017frost}.
 The presented experimental results are best demonstrated via the supplemental video \cite{video}.

 \newsec{AMBER-3M Results} The AMBER-3M planar biped\footnote{In this work, we specifically utilize the point-foot configuration of AMBER-3M, termed AMBER3M-PF.} is a custom planar robot \cite{ambrose2017toward} with four motorized joints (left hip, left knee, right hip, right knee).
 The measured joint positions are denoted as $q^a \in \R^4$ and are selected as the outputs of the generated gaits, i.e $y^a(q) := q^a \in \R^4$.
 The phasing variable $\tau(q) \in \R$ is selected to be the linearized forward hip position, and the desired outputs are described using a $5^{\text{th}}$-order B\'ezier polynomial ($\alpha \in \R^{4 \times 6}$).
-The generated joint-level trajectories are enforced on AMBER-3M using an off-board controller that computes desired torques and sends them to the on-board motor controllers via UDP communication.
+The generated joint-level trajectories are enforced using PD control.